WQUE-FM: History

-The FM station took the WQUE call letters in 1971, playing Top 40 hits.
-The AM station became WGSO with a full service adult contemporary format of popular music, news and talk.
-Two years later, the radio stations were sold to Covenant Broadcasting.
+The radio stations were sold to Covenant Broadcasting in 1972.
+At 5:30 a.m. on January 5, 1973, the FM station would become Top 40-formatted WQUE "Stereo 93", as the AM station would become WGSO with a full service adult contemporary format of popular music, news and talk.

 Around 1984, the AM station also took the WQUE call sign and the two stations returned to simulcasting, this time both as "Q93".
 They continued as Top 40 outlets, competing with WTIX 690 AM (now WQNO).

 In 1992, the two stations were acquired by San Antonio-based Clear Channel Communications (the forerunner to iHeartMedia).
 Under Clear Channel, WQUE-FM made the transition to urban contemporary music.
 It has become one of the top stations in New Orleans.
 From 2006 to 2014, it was the home of the Steve Harvey Morning Show, which now airs on sister station 98.5 WYLD-FM.
 In January 2014, WQUE became the home of The Breakfast Club from co-owned WWPR-FM in New York City.
 It is hosted by Charlamagne tha God, DJ Envy and Jess Hilarious.